rnhc1000/pantrymagic/README.md

 ## _Overview_

-This app is a Restful API built on top of Spring framework, PostgreSQL and Java.
+This app is a RESTful API built on top of Spring framework, PostgreSQL and Java.
 The goal is to provide a series of endpoints to be consumed by a ReactJS-based front-end app available at ...<soon>
 <br />